How to Sync Outlook Contacts to iPhone

 Sign in to iCloud for Windows app

-3. Next, Ensure that "Mail, Contacts and Calendars" is checked, then click Apply to begin Syncing those items with your iCloud account.
+3. Ensure that "Mail, Contacts and Calendars" is checked.
+Then, click Apply to begin Syncing those items with your iCloud account.

 Sync Outlook contacts with iPhone using iCloud

-4. Once complete, your Outlook contacts should be available in the Contacts app on any iOS device on which you are signed in with your Apple ID (as well as Email and Calendars being synced as well).
+4. Once completed, your Outlook contacts will appear in the Contacts app on any iOS device where you're signed in with your Apple ID.
+Additionally, your Email and Calendars will sync automatically.

 5. Copy contacts from iPhone to Outlook without syncing

-If you are wary of syncing information from device to device or from service to service you are not alone.
-Many of the methods in this guide are great at syncing your data, but you have little to no control over what is actually synced (e.g. you entire contacts list if syncing with iTunes, or Contacts, Calendar AND emails with iCloud).
+If you're wary of syncing information from device to device or from service to service you are not alone.
+While many of the methods in this guide are excellent for syncing, they often provide limited control over what gets transferred.
+For example, syncing with iTunes transfers your entire contacts list, and iCloud syncs not just Contacts, but also Calendars and Email.

-Using the popular app 'TouchCopy ' you can access your iPhone content locally on your PC or Mac (rather than syncing using the internet).
-You can then choose exactly what content you wish to copy from your iOS device to your computer.
+For those who prefer complete control over their data, the popular app "TouchCopy" is a great solution.
+It allows you to access your iPhone content locally on your PC or Mac, without relying on an internet connection.
+With TouchCopy, you can select exactly which contacts you want to copy from your iOS device to your computer.

 1. Download and install TouchCopy on your computer.